Muz32/deep-learning-challenge/README.md

-    ├── original dataset.png- Image for the original dataset └── removed columns.png- Image for the removed columns ├── Weights per 5 epochs nnm1/- Folder for weights per 5 epochs for the initial model ├── Weights per 5 epochs nnm2/- Folder for weights per 5 epochs for the first optimized model └── Weights per 5 epochs nnm3/- Folder for weights per 5 epochs for the second optimized model
+    ├── original dataset.png- Image for the original dataset └── removed columns.png- Image for the removed columns ├── Weights per 5 epochs nnm1/- Folder for weights per 5 epochs for the initial model ├── Weights per 5 epochs nnm2/- Folder for weights per 5 epochs for the first optimised model └── Weights per 5 epochs nnm3/- Folder for weights per 5 epochs for the second optimised model

 ```